 Even with breast hypoplasia, there is no reason why you should not be able to feed your baby.
-Here are some tips to improve breastfeeding with tubular breasts:
+Here are some tips for managing breastfeeding with tubular breasts:

 - One method of stimulating milk production is by massaging your breasts.

 - It is important that you consult with a lactation expert during your pregnancy to ensure you can successfully feed your baby after birth.

 - It is helpful to start using a breast pump a day or two after birth.
 This is because pumping breast milk can increase production as it stimulates milk synthesis.
 The pumped breastmilk can be used to feed your baby when your breasts aren’t making enough.

 - Breast hypoplasia treatments include managing metabolic conditions like hypothyroidism and PCOS.